truptik20/netflix_aql_project/README.md

 GROUP BY 1;
 ```

+**Objective:** Analyze yearly content additions from India and identify the top-performing years.

 ### 11. List all movies that are documentaries.

 ```sql
 SELECT * FROM netflix
 WHERE type = 'Movie' AND listed_in LIKE '%Documentaries%';
 ```

+**Objective:** Find all Movies classified under the Documentaries genre.

 ### 12. Find all content without a director.